The Environmental Defenders Office is governed by a skills based Board of directors with a commitment to the mission of the organisation.

 Board

-Brent has also been a Governor (since 1993) and past Board Director of the global environmental group – WWF (Worldwide Fund for Nature).
-The global launch of Earth Hour was one of Brent’s key achievements at WWF.
+Brent has also been an advisory board director of a software as a service customer experience (CX) technology start-up and is a current Governor and past Board Director of the global environmental group – WWF (Worldwide Fund for Nature).

 Deb Nesbitt